AccuWeather insight: Southern Californian vs. Australian Wildland Fires

 Santa Ana Season starts in October, on average, and goes through January, sometimes getting into the start of February.
-[2] Even in winter time, CA can still remain dry, windy and sometimes hot.
-On their SoundCloud podcast, Pastelok and Joe Lundberg provide continuous guidance for concern of winds lining up for an offshore presence.
+[2] Even in winter time, CA can remain dry, windy, and sometimes hot.
+On their SoundCloud podcast, Paul Pastelok and Joe Lundberg provide continuous guidance for concern of winds lining up for an offshore presence.
 [3]

-Storms off the Pacific Coast can determine magnitude and timing of winds according to the Lead Long-Range Forecaster, Pastelok.
+Storms off the Pacific Coast can determine magnitude and timing of winds according to Pastelok.
 [4] AccuWeather uses Local StormMax™ for wind events, set at 100 mph, for example.

 Combustible material

-Late 2022, early 2023: California saw record-breaking snow water contents.
-This precipitation delayed the onset of wildfire season, and inherently increased the total amount of combustible material, also known as fuel load.
-The precipitation led to intense growth during the spring and first part of the summer (2023), resulting in more fuel for fires later.
-[7]
+Scenario: California sees record-breaking snow water contents.
+This precipitation delays the onset of wildfire season, and increases the total amount of combustible material, fuel load.
+The precipitation leads to intense growth, then is followed by severe drought.
+What does this set up for?

-Fast forward to dry times: Lightning can naturally ignite fires, like in the August 2020 California lightning siege.
+Lightning can naturally ignite fires (ex: August 2020 California lightning siege.
 Santa Ana Winds can then fan flames of blazes and cause them to evolve rapidly into massive wildfires.
-However, nearly 90% of fires are caused by humans in some way (example: electricity power lines), and due to this fact, predicting wildfire tolls and acreage is very difficult.
+However, nearly 90% of fires are caused by humans in some way (ex: electricity power lines), and due to this fact, predicting wildfire tolls and acreage is very difficult.
 [8]

 Areas that need strategic preparation